SohamSolankii/NewsHub/README.md

 # News-website

-A Dynamic Website with Node.js and EJS which gives daily news.
+A Dynamic Website with Node and Express JS which gives daily news.

 </path></svg></a>Installation</h2>
 <p>To run this project, install it locally using npm:</p>